matthiask/django-admin-ordering/README.rst

 2. Inherit ``admin_ordering.admin.OrderableAdmin`` in your own
    ``ModelAdmin`` and ``StackedInline``/``TabularInline`` subclasses and set ``ordering_field`` to a field name of the ordering integer field.
+   Negative ordering (e.g. for a priority field) is also supported, simply prepend a minus sign to the ordering field.
 Also set ``fk_name`` to the parent foreign key if you want orderable inlines.
    Do absolutely nothing if you want an orderable changelist.
 3. Ensure that the field is displayed in the change form if you define fieldsets yourself, or is contained in ``list_editable`` for change lists.
 4. Report any bugs you find (patches welcome)!